-- All accepted volunteers complete our 6-hour training course (offered twice a year, usually in February and July).
+- All accepted volunteers complete our online training course.
 In the three-day training course, new volunteers have a chance to learn about the natural and cultural history of the park, and proper interpretation and visitor interaction techniques.

 Step 5: Welcome to Volunteering!